+The boiler forms part of a 620 MWe power plant and consists of a furnace with water wall evaporator (EV), primary superheater (SH1), platen superheater (SH2) and final superheater (SH3), as well as a primary reheater (RH1), secondary reheater (RH2) and economizer (EC).
+The furnace height, width and depth are 64 m, 24 m, and 13.7 m respectively.
+The combustion chamber is fitted with three rows of six swirl burners each on the front and rear walls.
+Primary air is injected via the inner annulus of the burners, and secondary air via the outer annulus.

+Integrated model layout

-The validation and the subsequent case-studies of Section \ref{sec_results_diss}, make use of an integrated surrogate and network based 1D process model.
+The validation and the subsequent case-studies of Section 6, make use of an integrated surrogate and network based 1D process model.
 The process model is used to capture the thermodynamic response of the water/steam side of the utility boiler under investigation, with the developed data-driven surrogate model providing predictions of the gas-side thermal characteristics (i.e. combustion product species, temperature and incident radiation flux) and heat-exchanger heat loads to the EV, SH2 and SH3 walls.

-A C\# script is used to access the Python application programming interface (API) available in the process modelling software, Flownex SE\textsuperscript{\textregistered} 2021.
+A C\# script is used to access the Python application programming interface (API) available in the process modelling software, Flownex SE 2021.
 This allows for predictions to be made using the trained MLP-MDN model.
 The most probable predictions are retrieved using the script and transferred to the respective process model components as inputs.
-A schematic of the surrogate and process models integration is provided in Figure \ref{fig_int_model}.
+A schematic of the surrogate and process models’ integration is provided in Figure 2.